Kajfor/Kajfor/README.md

 * ☁️ **Cloud Databases:** Exploring data warehousing and scaling in the cloud (AWS/Azure).
 * 🐍 **Python Ecosystem:** Deepening my knowledge of automation and data processing libraries.
 * 📈 **SAP Integration:** Learning how to effectively pull and push data between SAP and modern BI tools.

-> "In God we trust.
-All others must bring data." — W. Edwards Deming